pbiggar/phc/doc/manual/treetutorial1.rst

 <para>
 	Now, an ``eval_expr`` makes a statement from an expression.
-So, if you want to use an expression where &phc; expects a statement, you have to use the grammar rule
+So, if you want to use an expression where |phc| expects a statement, you have to use the grammar rule
 </para>